Salmon Fishing in Scotland – Advanced tip and techniques

 - Choosing the right river/ at the right time

-- Preparation for the day
+- Preparation for your salmon fishing day

-- Get into the right mindset
+- Get into the right mindset to fish for salmon

-- Reading the river
+- Reading a salmon river

-- Techniques and how to fish the fly
+- Techniques and how to fish the fly for Atlantic Salmon

-- Playing and releasing a fish effectively
+- Playing and releasing a salmon effectively

 How can you predict when the best time is to target each salmon river?
 The answer is you can’t.
 You can, however make an educated guess.
 By studying each river, and how it fishes at differing water levels, and marrying that with fish catch returns and historic data, you can start to draw some fairly accurate conclusions.